toothytoad/ulxqt/README.md

 ## What

  - lxqt-base LXQT and little else.
- - lxqt the starting point for my daily driver
+ - lxqt the starting point for my daily driver (in progress...)
- - lxqt-sec my daily driver with some additional hardening
+ - lxqt-hardened my daily driver with some additional hardening (in progress..)

 ## Why